DanilleH22/simpsons_smash/README.md

 10. Pages was clicked, then main Branch was clicked from the dropdown menu
 11. The page was then saved and a live link was created

-The live link to the website can be found here: ![Smash the Simpson]<https://danilleh22.github.io/simpsons_smash/>
+The live link to the website can be found here: [Smash the Simpson]https://danilleh22.github.io/simpsons_smash/>

 ## Credits